ibm-cloud-docs/assistant/dialog-runtime.md

 1. Click the **Skills** icon ![Skills menu icon](images/nav-skills-icon.png), and then open your skill.
 1. From the Skills menu, click **Options**, and then click **Autocorrection**.
-1. Click the toggle to enable or disable the feature.
+1. Click the switch to enable or disable the feature.

 ### Testing autocorrection
 {: #dialog-runtime-spell-check-test}